openhealthcare/opal/doc/docs/guides/archetypes.md

 ## Common Metadata fields

-All subrecords will contain the following fields, which are not repreated individually
+All subrecords will contain the following fields, which are not repeated individually

 Field|Type|Length